-A grade of satisfactory ("S") or unsatisfactory ("U") for Research (CSAT 6097) or Thesis (CSAT 6098) shall be given by the Biotechnology track student advisor.
+A grade of satisfactory ("S") or unsatisfactory ("U") for Research (CSAT 6097) or Thesis (CSAT 6098) shall be given by the Mechanisms of Health and Disease track student advisor.
 Likewise, a grade of "S" or "U" will be assigned for Anatomical Sciences Thesis (CSAT 6060) by the Anatomical Sciences track student advisor.
 In all cases, the grade will be based on reports from either the laboratories in which a student has rotated, laboratories in which a student is working on thesis research or on student participation in required course work, seminars, journal clubs and other departmental activities.
 After appointment of the supervising committee, the grade for the Thesis will be based on updates presented to the committee members at semi-annual committee meetings.
-The form for committee meeting has not been held within 6 months, a grade of "U" will be assigned for progress that semester.
+The form for committee member's evaluation of student's progress is appended as Attachment E1 and E2.
+If a committee meeting has not been held within 6 months, a grade of "U" will be assigned for progress that semester.
 However, if the student has already scheduled a committee meeting, the Student Advisor has the option of giving a grade of "I" (incomplete).
 Failure of a student to show satisfactory progress toward his/her degree goal based on these evaluations is grounds for dismissal from the Program unless COGS approves a student appeal.
 The Graduate School's policy that any student who receives two consecutive "U" grades will be subject to dismissal also holds.